Suzanne Vega: Personal life

 On March 17, 1995, Vega married Mitchell Froom, a musician and a record producer (who played on and produced 99.9F° and Nine Objects of Desire).
 They have a daughter, Ruby Froom (born July 8, 1994).
-The alternative rock band Soul Coughing's debut studio album Ruby Vroom (1994) was named for her, with Vega's approval.
+The alternative rock band Soul Coughing's debut studio album Ruby Vroom (1994) was named after her, with Vega's approval.
 Vega and Froom separated and divorced in 1998.

 On February 11, 2006, Vega married Paul Mills, a lawyer and poet, "22 years after he first proposed to her".
-In 1977, at the age of 27, Mills, then a young poet who went by "Poez", dated Vega for a time, but when she was ambivalent about his marriage proposal, he moved to California to become a lawyer.
-In 2005, their paths crossed again, and he moved back to New York to refocus on his poetry, and the following year the young couple finally tied the knot.
+In 1977, at the age of 27, Mills, then a young poet who went by "Poez", dated Vega for a time, but when she was ambivalent about his marriage proposal he moved to California to become a lawyer.
+In 2005, their paths crossed again and he moved back to New York to refocus on his poetry.
+They married the following year.

 Beginning in 2010, Ruby Froom has occasionally performed with her mother on tour.

 Vega practices Nichiren Buddhism and is a member of the American branch of the worldwide Buddhist association Soka Gakkai International.